Skip to main content

 • Electrical issues

-In this case, you might have one of these problems on your hands:
+If you hear a rattling or banging noise in your AC system, you might have one of these problems on your hands:

 • Loose fan blade